dopedud/COMP3200-project/README.md

 1. install ML agents package from unity's package manager
 2. start command prompt from your folder
-3. (IMPORTANT) for release 20, install python version 3.9.*, use "py --version" to check python version (ALSO IMPORTANT) make sure to use py, or python, whichever corresponds to the python version you've installed if the command that corresponds is py, then use that to do the next steps
+3. (IMPORTANT) for release 20, install python version 3.9.*, enter `py --version` into cmd to check python version (ALSO IMPORTANT) make sure to use `py`, or `python`, whichever corresponds to the python version you've installed if the command that corresponds is `py`, then use that to do the next steps
 4. create and activate a virtual environment using python in your unity's project file via cmd
 - for creation: `py -m venv venv`
 - for activation: `venv\Scripts\activate`